 A Type 02 Winery can ship to as many as 44 states, provided the winery has permits in those states.
 This license is typically reserved for wine growers.

 A Type 17/20 Retailer can ship to as many as 16 states, provided the retailer has permits to ship into those states.
 Holders of this license are typically considered retailers under state direct-to-consumer shipping statutes.

 A Type 85 Online Retailer can ship to 14 states provided the online retailer has permits to ship to those states.
 Type 85 enables the licensee to make direct sales of wine to consumers via the internet, direct mail or phone (from a location not open to the public) without the requirement to also hold a wholesaler license.

 Out of the 50 states, three—Mississippi, Utah, and Kentucky—specifically prohibit the direct shipment of alcoholic beverages to consumers.
 Some counties within states do as well.

 In the wine space, legal compliance is as important as it is complex.
 A wine retailer basically has three options for handling compliance issues: designate an employee to handle them, choose an independent consultant to handle them, or select a SaaS product such as ShipCompliant to manage your compliance needs.
 (In some cases a winery may use multiple solutions simultaneously.)

-As of this writing, ShipCompliant is the industry standard for accessing up-to-date state regulations and tax rates for direct shipments to consumers, as well as tracking shipments to ensure compliance.
+As of this writing, ShipCompliant has been the industry standard for accessing up-to-date state regulations and tax rates for direct shipments to consumers, as well as tracking shipments to ensure compliance.
 It also handles tax filing, label registration, and much more.
-To get an idea of what it costs to get a permit in the state you would like to ship to, use ShipCompliant’s handy ROI calculator.
+To get an idea of what it costs to get a permit in the state you would like to ship to, use ShipCompliant’s handy State Break Even Calculator.

 Whatever option you choose, you must have a system in place to ensure proper compliance and keep your business running without legal entanglements.